1991Pawel/Company-Website/README.md

 # Company-Website

 # I learned:
-- what is Intersection Observer API and hot to use it with layzy loading.
+- what is Intersection Observer API and how to use it with layzy loading.